TWilkin/powerpi/controllers/network/README.md

 ### Kubernetes

 When running this service in Kubernetes, it uses `hostNetwork` to send Wake-on-LAN magic packets.
-This means its traffic originates from the node IP rather than a pod IP.
-To allow the network controller to access MQTT, ensure the cluster node subnet(s) are included in the `mosquitto.localCIDR` configuration.
+MQTT access from the network controller is handled automatically by looking up the Calico pod CIDR at deploy time.

 ## Testing